heickrd/heickrd.github.io/index.md

 - Got turtlebot video stream to run through facial recognition software
 - Added a texture of my face into the gazebo simulation
-    - For tutorial on how to create models and add miages into gazebo click [here](GazeboTextureTut.md)
+    - For tutorial on how to create models and add miages into gazebo click [here](GazeboTextureTut.md) -For video demonstration of current product click [here](https://youtu.be/Ra69NtWebXg )

 **Current TODO** Finish advanced map wandering.
 Create action_client tutorial.
 Begin adding final polish to project.